Compare

 | Married Filing Separately | $0 | $10,000 |

 MAGI (Modified Adjusted Gross Income) is not the same as your W-2 wages.
 It adds back certain deductions — student loan interest, traditional IRA deductions, foreign income exclusions — to your adjusted gross income.
 For most new graduates with straightforward income (salary + 401(k)), MAGI is very close to gross W-2 wages minus pre-tax 401(k) contributions.
-A large 401(k) contribution can pull your MAGI below the phaseout threshold.
+A large 401(k) contribution can pull your MAGI below the phaseout threshold — but only if you start close to it.
+Pre-tax deferrals are capped ($24,500 in 2026), so deferring can move MAGI down by at most that much: a single filer at $170,000 can defer their way under the $153,000 phaseout floor, while one at $185,000 cannot — and that is exactly the situation where the backdoor below takes over.

 The Backdoor Roth is a two-step process: (1) Make a non-deductible contribution to a Traditional IRA (up to $7,500 in 2026 — the same dollar limit as Roth).
 (2) Convert that Traditional IRA balance to your Roth IRA.
 Step 2 is a Roth conversion, not a new contribution — no income limit applies.
-The IRS has explicitly blessed this approach (IRS Notice 2014-54).
+Congress acknowledged the strategy's legitimacy in the 2017 tax-reform conference-report footnotes (there is no dedicated IRS blessing notice for the IRA backdoor; IRS Notice 2014-54 — often miscited here — governs the MEGA-backdoor's after-tax 401(k) rollover allocation instead).
 You report the non-deductible contribution and the conversion on Form 8606.

 If you have any pre-tax money in ANY Traditional IRA account (including rollover IRAs from old employers), the IRS treats all your IRA money as a single pool when you convert.
 The taxable fraction of the conversion equals pre-tax IRA dollars divided by total IRA dollars.
 Example: you have $70,000 in a rollover IRA (pre-tax) and add $7,500 non-deductible, then convert $7,500.
 The taxable fraction is 70,000 / 77,500 = 90.3% — so $6,774 of your $7,500 conversion is taxable income, completely defeating the strategy.
-The fix: roll your pre-tax IRA money into your current employer's 401(k) before doing the backdoor.
+The aggregation pool spans ALL your traditional, SEP, and SIMPLE IRAs combined (Roth IRAs and 401(k)s are excluded), and it is measured on December 31 of the conversion year — not the conversion date.
+The fix: roll your pre-tax IRA money into your current employer's 401(k) before December 31 of the year you convert, so the year-end pool is zero.
+This is educational, not tax advice: the pro-rata math depends on your full IRA picture across every account, so consult a tax advisor before executing a backdoor (or mega-backdoor) conversion — a misstep creates a taxable event that is hard to unwind.

 Taxable Conversion % = Pre-Tax IRA Balance / (Pre-Tax IRA Balance + Non-Deductible Balance)